ebinm/FastFabricLab/docs/ClientSetup.md

 3. Query Fabcar chaincode
     * Inspect the file [query.js](../client/query.js)
         * In line 43 specify the query argument.
-        * Use queryCar and a second argument to query specific cars.
+        * Use 'queryCar' and a second argument to query specific cars.
-        * Use queryAllCars to query all cars.
+        * Use 'queryAllCars' to query all cars.
     * Run the script [query.js](../client/query.js) with `node query.js`.
     * What will happen ?
 It will..
         * query the chaincode with the specified arguments.